Ashlake1/stock-analysis/README.md

 The current code allows the user to analyze a few stocks at once but may not work as well when expanded to thousands of stocks.
 To test this I will refactor the exisitng code which will allow the user to analyze the entire stock market and then determine if the refactor decreased script run time.

 ## Results
-Some of the changes I made was to run the all of the code including the formatting in the same subroutine whereas the original code had them seperated into seperate subroutines.
+One of the changes I made was to run all of the code including the formatting in the same subroutine whereas the original code had them seperated into seperate subroutines.

-Some of the code that that I made were creating a tickerIndex instead of calling specific cells as I had in the original code:
+A big change that was made in the refactored code was to loop the entire sheet instead of specified cells as I had done in the orignal code:

-Original Code:
+###Original Code:
   If Cells(j - 1, 1).Value <> ticker And Cells(j, 1).Value = ticker

-Refactored Code:
+###Refactored Code:
 "tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value"
 This allowed volume of the current "tickerVolumes" to increase by using the "tickerIndex" variable.

 The results are that the refactored code may look nicer and easy to follow however it takes longer to run.
+Most likely this is because the refactored code loops the entire stock data set instead of specifying cells.

 Refactored 2017 Results:
 ![VBA_Challenge_2017.png](/Resources/VBA_Challenge_2017.png)